Coleco: Late 1970s: handheld electronic games

 Coleco returned to the video game console market in 1982 with the launch of the ColecoVision.
 The system was quite popular and more powerful than the Atari 2600, and came bundled with a copy of Donkey Kong.
 The console sold 560,000 units in 1982.
 Coleco also hedged its bet on video games by introducing a line of ROM cartridges for the Atari 2600 and Intellivision, selling six million cartridges for both systems, along with two million sold for the ColecoVision for a total of eight million cartridges sold in 1982.
 It also introduced the Coleco Gemini, a clone of the popular Atari 2600, which came bundled with a copy of Donkey Kong.
+Video games helped Coleco sales to almost triple in 1982 to $500 million, from $178 million the previous year.

 When the video game business began to implode in 1983, it seemed clear that video game consoles were being supplanted by home computers.
 Bob Greenberg, son of Leonard Greenberg and nephew of Arnold Greenberg, left Microsoft where he had been working as a program developer at the time to assist in Coleco's entry into this market.
 Coleco's strategy was to introduce the Coleco Adam home computer, both as a stand-alone system and as an expansion module to the ColecoVision.
 The effort failed, in part because Adams were often unreliable due to being released with critical bugs, and in part because the computer's release coincided with the home computer industry crashing.
 Coleco withdrew from electronics early in 1985.